RAF Staplehurst

-Royal Air Force Staplehurst or more simply RAF Staplehurst is a former Royal Air Force Advanced Landing Ground located in Kent, England.
-The airfield is located approximately 1 mi northeast of Staplehurst; about 38 mi southeast of London.
+Royal Air Force Staplehurst or more simply RAF Staplehurst is a former Royal Air Force Advanced landing ground located approximately 1 mi northeast of Staplehurst, Kent, England.

-Opened in 1943, Staplehurst was a prototype for temporary Advanced Landing Grounds built in France after D-Day, and as the Allied forces moved east across France and Germany.
+Opened in 1943, Staplehurst was a prototype for temporary Advanced landing grounds built in France after D-Day, and as the Allied forces moved east across France and Germany.
 It was used by the Royal Air Force, Canadian and the United States Army Air Forces.
 It was closed in September 1944.

 Today the airfield is a mixture of agricultural fields with no recognisable remains, except a memorial now near the site.

 History

-The USAAF Ninth Air Force required several temporary Advanced Landing Ground (ALG) along the channel coast prior to the June 1944 Normandy invasion to provide tactical air support for the ground forces landing in France.
+The USAAF Ninth Air Force required several temporary Advanced landing ground (ALG) along the channel coast prior to the June 1944 Normandy invasion to provide tactical air support for the ground forces landing in France.

 The following units were here at some point: